nbzowski/workflow-taxinow/README.md

 ## Database

 Any time a service task needs data that is stored in a database, it retrieves it using standard SQL queries.

+# How to Deploy the System - The Five Servers

+## Server 1 - Camunda Engine
+The Canunda engine, which powers Zeebe, Tasklist, and Operate, lives in the Camunda Cloud.

+## Server 2 - Front-end
+The React files could be located on a dedicated server.

+## Server 3 - API Gateway
+The API gateway which allows the front-end to communicate with the back-end services could be located on a dedicated server.

+## Servers 4, 5, 6 - Back-end Swimlanes (Request Handler, Navigation, Billing)
+These three modules will have their own servers each (sort of like a microservices architecure).
+The java files that live within them can either be one for all or one for each.
+We will see once implemented (EDIT HERE WHEN DECIDED).